olga-od-ua/hello_ireland/README.md

 [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes for this project.
 As the creation of the wireframes was carried out before the project development started, it does not have all the views and pages and may slightly vary from the final webstie version.

 [Wireframes](media/readme_images/wireframes/wireframes_hello_ireland.pdf)

+# The Strategy Plane

+THE RESEARCH PHASE
+### The primary goal.
+- "Oh, Hello Ireland!" website is designed to provide a platform for products made by Irish photographers where their products (in the majority of the cases the product is an image or photo) will be sold in both printed and digital formats.

+- The printed images are sold in 5 different frame sizes (i.e. A1, A2, A3, A4 and A5).

+- The users will be able to register, browse products, search for products, add their favourite products to their Favourites.

+- The users will be able to view and leave reviews as well as delete their own reviews they had left before.

+- The users will be able to see the most popular product categories in the button-like form on All Images page in order to navigate to the desired category faster.

+- The users will be able to sort and search for the products.
+The users will have an option to easily and quickly checkout.

+- The customer's estimated needs are to find and buy quickly and easily buy their chosen products.

 ## User stories

+The target audience is people of all ages and nationalities who are interested in browing and/or purchasing authentic images of Ireland.

 ### Viewing and Navigation